New from Palgrave Macmillan · 2026

 The premise

-The failure is not a resourcing accident.
-It is structural.
+The failure is structural.